Haotian-RA/recursive-filtering-code/README.md

 filtering matrix of samples saves almost double time than vector of samples, 4 times than scalar.

 <!-- COMPILER and COMPILE FLAGS RECOMMENDATION -->
-## Compiler recommendation
+## Compiler Options
-LLVM Clang 15.0.0 or 16.0.0, and suggested compile options
+LLVM Clang 15.0.0 or 16.0.0 is recommended, and suggested compile flags are
    ```js
    -std=c++20 -mavx2 -mfma -march=native -fno-trapping-math -fno-math-errno -O3
    ```